FAIRplus/the-fair-cookbook/content/recipes/accessibility/aspera_matched.md

 * Pay attention to the conditions.
 * Sign up if you are the appropriate person for this download/upload.
 * Typically, Aspera sites are locked down and need a username and password.
 * For some sites, local rules are in place covering user access.
-For example only one username may be allowed per organisation, and the users must have demonstrable technical competencies and necessary fam(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#fam)iliarity with the data, and rules should be in place how to distribute the downloaded data further.
+For example only one username may be allowed per organisation, and the users must have demonstrable technical competencies and necessary fam (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.d0886a) iliarity with the data, and rules should be in place how to distribute the downloaded data further.

 ### Decide how you are going to access the data
 * A Web browser is great for initial browsing and downloading of small occasional files.
 It will automatically prompt you to download the Aspera broswer plugin to be able to do download any files.